second-constantine/command-server/README.md

 This is a command server simple implementation. **Don't use it for illegal actions.**

 # Requirements
-gradle 7.1, jdk 11, screen, bash
+gradle 7.1, jdk 11, screen, bash, curl

 # Server
 1. build `gradle build`